pyca/cryptography/docs/development/getting-started.rst

 On OS X:

-If you have installed OpenSSL via Homebrew you may need to set ``CFLAGS`` and  ``LDFLAGS`` environment variables before installing the ``dev-requirements.txt`` otherwise pip may fail with include errors.
-For example:
+You must have installed OpenSSL via Homebrew or MacPorts and must set ``CFLAGS`` and ``LDFLAGS`` environment variables before installing the ``dev-requirements.txt`` otherwise pip may fail with include errors.
+For example with Homebrew:

 .. code-block:: console

     $ env LDFLAGS="-L$(brew --prefix openssl)/lib" CFLAGS="-I$(brew --prefix openssl)/include" pip install --requirement ./dev-requirements.txt

+Alternatively for a static build you can specify ``CRYPTOGRAPHY_OSX_NO_LINK_FLAGS=1`` and ensure ``LDFLAGS`` points to the absolulte path for the OpenSSL libraries before calling pip.

 Generally: